apache/lucene-solr/modules/analysis/README.txt

   International Components for Unicode (ICU).
 Note: this module depends on the ICU4j jar file (version >= 4.6.0)

+lucene-analyzers-kuromoji-XX.jar
+  An analyzer with morphological analysis for Japanese.

+lucene-analyzers-morfologik-XX.jar
+  An analyzer using the Morfologik stemming library.

 lucene-analyzers-phonetic-XX.jar
   An add-on analysis library that provides phonetic encoders via Apache Commons-Codec.
 Note: this module depends on the commons-codec jar